 House Bill 21-1250 was signed into law on July 6, 2021, and amended some of the provisions originally included in Senate Bill 20-217.
 P.O.S.T. shall revoke or suspend peace officer certification if a peace officer intentionally fails to activate their Body Worn Camera or Dash Camera with intent to conceal unlawful or inappropriate actions.
 This legislation has specific requirements depending on whether or not the incident resulted in SBI or Death.

-Revocation of Certification if: Suspension of Certification (not less than one year) if: Intentionally failed to activate Body / Dash Camera, with Intent to conceal unlawful or inappropriate actions Involving Unlawful Use of Force, Resulting in SBI or Death Involving Unlawful Use of Force, but NOT resulting in SBI or Death
+Revocation of Certification if: Suspension of Certification (not less than one year) if: Intentionally failed to activate Body / Dash Camera, with Intent to conceal unlawful or inappropriate actions Involving Unlawful Use of Force, Resulting in SBI or Death Any incident, NOT resulting in SBI or Death

 After P.O.S.T. receives the signed and notarized Form 13C, the certificate holder will be notified.
 If the certificate holder requests a hearing, POST will reach out to the law enforcement agency that conducted the internal affairs investigation for the supporting documentation.
 Materials provided to POST for this purpose are not subject to release by the P.O.S.T.
 Board and remain the property of the law enforcement agency